Baystation12/Baystation12-Lore/Species/The Prometheans.md

 The lifespan of a fused Promethean is unknown, as is the base lifespan of a slime.
 Currently, it is theorized to be relatively the same as an ordinary human, though only time will tell how long it truly is.
-For the sake of convenience, Prometheans usually state their hostís age when discussing such things, instead of however long it has been since their fusion; this can be slightly confusing and lead to more uninformed people assuming that the Prometheans have existed for longer than they actually have, much to their own amusement.
+For the sake of convenience, Prometheans usually state their host‚Äôs age when discussing such things, instead of however long it has been since their fusion; this can be slightly confusing and lead to more uninformed people assuming that the Prometheans have existed for longer than they actually have, much to their own amusement.